Lyd-W/beckminster-crest/README.md

 * As a user, I want to be able to see what the school offers in addition to the standard curriculum, supported with photos.
 * As a user, I would like to be able to watch a video to indicate what Beckminster Crest can offer my child.
 * As a user, I would like to hear a student's perspective of their school experience.
+* As a user, I would prefer the website to be a one-page, scrollable website.

 [Back to contents](#contents)

+## User Feedback

+ After feedback from users, it was evident that a free-flowing, one-page style website would be preferred to allow users to continuously scroll down the website with the next page following on, rather than accessing it through clicking on the page title in the navbar.
+This style suits a more modern approach, offering a streamlined user experience, where the user can scroll to browse what is included on the website, only stopping to read relevant sections to them.
+It also improves the user experience as the website would flow more naturally, especially when accessing the website on a mobile phone which, according to [Statista](https://www.statista.com/statistics/277125/share-of-website-traffic-coming-from-mobile-devices/ "Statista") is how more than half of website traffic is now accessed.

+ This feedback has resulted in updated wireframes and the additional user story:
+ * As a user, I would prefer the website to be a one-page, scrollable website.

 ## Website Goals and Objectives